rizhwan/CSharp-Database-Manager/README.md

 # CSharp-Database-Manager
-Connect To Database on C#

-Ability To connect to database using c# and .Net 4.0 or above
+ASP.Net has the ability to work with different types of databases.
+It can work with the most common databases such as Oracle and Microsoft SQL Server.

+**Requirement:**
+ASP.NET 4.0 or Above